Dallas — Blockbuster reported lower sales and a reduced net loss for its third quarter, ended Oct. 5.

 “We are pleased with our third-quarter results, particularly in light of the unusually limited slate of movie titles and strong viewership of the Olympics during the period.
 Key initiatives around merchandise assortment, in-stock availability and expense reduction allowed us to deliver our third consecutive quarter of positive domestic same-store sales and reduce our net loss by over 48 percent,” said Jim Keyes, Blockbuster chairman/CEO."

-Domestic same-store revenues increased 5.1 percent compared with the Q3 in 2007, due to a 0.8 percent growth in same-store rental revenues and a 30.7 percent increase in same-store merchandise sales, largely driven by a significant increase in sales of game software and hardware.
+Domestic same-store revenues increased 5.1 percent as compared with the third quarter of 2007, due to a 0.8 percent growth in same-store rental revenues and a 30.7 percent increase in same-store merchandise sales, largely driven by a significant increase in sales of games software and hardware.